SunshineCommittee/SunshineCommittee.github.io/_games/garden.markdown

 <ul>
     <li>Marker-based AR allows you decorate your physical space with digital plants!</li>
     <li>Plants grow slowly in real time.
 Check in whenever to see how they're doing!</li>
-    <li>Prune and sclupt your plants however you wish!
+    <li>Prune and sculpt your plants however you wish!
 Each one will grow back in a unique way!</li>
     <li>Share photos of your plants on social media with the built-in camera!</li>
 </ul>

+## Press Kit

+Check out our press kit, [available here][presskit]!

+The press kit contains high res logos, a multitude of screenshots, as well as a slide deck about us and the app.
+We hope you find it useful!

 ## Additional Credits

+In addition to [Tom and Kelly][contact], gARden is made possible through collaboration with the following excellent individuals!

 All the audio for gARden is the work of longtime collaborator Matt Martin.
 <div class="contact">